reverendbedford/neml2/doc/content/dev/testing.md

 [TOC]

 It is of paramount importance to ensure the correctness of the implementation.
-NEML2 offers 4 types of tests for different purposes.
+NEML2 offers four types of tests for different purposes.

 ## Catch tests {#testing-catch-tests}